Part 4 of 10 in our Complete Guide to Secure Remote Access in Retail.

 - IT managers may consider PCI Professional Training for IT managers (PCIP), which offers a deep knowledge of the PCI standards and how to apply requirements to your organization and responsibilities

 One of the best ways to ensure your organization remains compliant with PCI DSS v4.0 and beyond, is to use remote control solutions that go beyond the baseline compliance.
-Netop Remote Control is the go-to remote access tool for global retailers because of the focus on remote access compliance and POS security that exceed basic PCI standards.
+Impero Connect is the go-to remote access tool for global retailers because of the focus on remote access compliance and POS security that exceed basic PCI standards.

-Even better, Netop grows with your network.
-No matter how much your business scales, or what regulations change, Netop will make sure that every layer of your network is secure, giving you the utmost in encryption, authentication, access management, and of course, compliance.
-And if you’re wondering what GDPR compliance is, or how we accommodate HIPPA and CCPA standards, then get a free trial and we’ll show you just how powerful Netop is!
+Even better, Impero grows with your network.
+No matter how much your business scales, or what regulations change, Impero will make sure that every layer of your network is secure, giving you the utmost in encryption, authentication, access management, and of course, compliance.
+And if you’re wondering what GDPR compliance is, or how we accommodate HIPPA and CCPA standards, then get a free trial and we’ll show you just how powerful Impero is!